BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Showing-Holograms-for-Quest-NPCs.md

 ```

 1. Defines the BetonQuest NPC ID.
 Use this ID in `npc_holograms`, not the raw Citizens ID.
-2. These lines are shown above the NPC before the quest starts.
+2. Shows the `questAvailableIcon` item as a floating hologram line above the NPC.
 3. Attaches the hologram to the `mayor` NPC.
 Multiple NPC IDs can be separated with commas.
 4. Moves the hologram 0.7 blocks above the NPC location.
 5. Shows this hologram only while the quest has not been started and not completed.